 Management will ensure that the OSHC Service is as 'earthquake safe' as possible by having clear strategies and procedures in place for implementation before, during and after the earthquake.
-(Based on geographical location, earthquake history and general logic, adopting the following procedures will be at the discretion of Service Management.)
 This policy reminds educators, staff, volunteers and students of the procedure to follow in the event of an earthquake emergency.